DCC-EX/dcc-ex.github.io/docs/advanced-setup/motor-board-config.rst

 .. note:: DCC-EX does NOT require the transistor mixer/inverter circuit seen in many tutorials for boards like the L298N and IBT_2 that have separate PWM inputs, use another GPIO pin on the Arduino and connect directly to these boards

+Jump to :ref:`Configure Using the Installer`
+Jump to :ref:`Configure By Editing the config.h File` Jump to :ref:`Your Board is in the Supported List` Jump to :ref:`Your Board is NOT in the Supported List` Jump to :ref:`Current Sense and Sense Factor`
+Jump to :ref:`Just Buy a Current Sense Board Instead`

 Configure Using the Installer
 -------------------------------